Room Additions in Miami Shores, FL

 Room Additions in Miami Beach Start With the Environment, Not Extra Square Footage

-Homes in Miami Shores were often designed with a clear sense of proportion.
+Homes in Miami Shores, near landmarks such as the iconic Miami Shores Village Hall and the lush grounds of Barry University, were often designed with a clear sense of proportion.
 Lots are defined.
 Streets feel intentional.
 Many houses were built at a time when families used space differently and needed fewer dedicated rooms.
 What usually changes over the years is not the structure, but the way people live inside it.

 Daily routines grow more complex.
 Work moves into the home.
 Family members need quiet space.
 Storage demands increase.
 Rooms begin to serve multiple purposes at once.
 The house still stands solid, but it no longer supports everyday life in the same way.